Artachtron/Brain-Diagnosis/README.md

 3. **Access Homepage:**

-   Open your web browser and navigate to: [http://localhost:3000/](http://localhost:3000/)
+   Open your web browser and navigate to [http://localhost:3000/](http://localhost:3000/)

 After completing these steps, you should have both the backend API and frontend application running.
 You can upload CT scan images through the frontend interface and obtain diagnostic results.